sylviasullivan/sylviasullivan.github.io/people.md

 **Doctoral Student - Thabo Makgoale**

-Thabo is a fourth-year Ph.D. student in Hydrology & Atmospheric Sciences, focusing on the effect of ice microphysics within tropical mesoscale convective systems using storm-resolving simulations.
-Mr. Makgoale has been working as a research scientist in Climate Change and Variability for almost 7 years at the South African Weather Services (SAWS).
+Thabo is a fifth-year Ph.D. student in Hydrology & Atmospheric Sciences, focusing on the effect of ice microphysics within tropical mesoscale convective systems using storm-resolving simulations.
+Mr. Makgoale is both a NASA FINESST awardee and Carsons Scholar and worked as a research scientist in Climate Change and Variability for almost 7 years at the South African Weather Services (SAWS).
 He completed his Bachelors degree in Ocean and Atmospheric Sciences in 2012 and his honours degree in Atmospheric Sciences in 2013, both from the University of Cape Town through the Climate System Analysis Group (CSAG).
 He completed his Masters degree in Geography and Environmental Management at North-West University (NWU) in 2021 with a thesis investigating the sensitivity of simulated temperatures in climate models to aerosols over southern Africa.

 Contact: temakgoale_at_arizona.edu